YekAz/LAMP-Stack/doc.md

 ![script](/LAMP-Stack/screen-shots/script-run-6.png)
 ![script](/LAMP-Stack/screen-shots/script-run-7.png)

 - The script is also here in this repo.
-You can also view it.
+You can also view it....

  - Picture of the laravel app being accessed through the master machine ip address (http://192.168.33.45/)